unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #
 #                -Xmx4096m, to give Java more memory; otherwise it may run out
 #                 of heap.
-#                -DCLDR_DTD_CACHE=~/.cldrdtd (or some other temp directory
-#                 that already exists), to reduce frequent http: access to dtds
-#                 and consequent blockage by Unicode server.
 #
 # b) CLDR-related variables
 #